cloudx-io/cloudx-android/README.md

 - **Java**: Compatible with Java 8+ projects
 - **Gradle**: 8.0+ with Android Gradle Plugin 8.0+

+### Dependencies

+The CloudX SDK uses the following key dependencies that may affect compatibility:

+- **Ktor**: 2.3.8 (HTTP client library using Android engine)
+- **Kotlinx Coroutines**: 1.7.3

+**Note on Version Compatibility:** If your app uses different versions of Ktor or Kotlinx Coroutines, Gradle will typically resolve to the higher version.
+While we've tested basic compatibility, if you encounter version conflicts or runtime issues, please [report them](https://github.com/cloudx-io/cloudexchange.android.sdk/issues).

 ### Required Permissions

 Add these permissions to your `AndroidManifest.xml`: